3pxh/farsketched/TaskList.md

   - [ ] Pricing?
 Some initial credits, plus use your own API key?
 Hm.
 - [ ] Web version which runs the host in the cloud?
   - [ ] Intercept the api network requests and pipe them through our own provider?

+##what if
+- the image creator saw votes as they come in. meh prolly no
+- the image stays on the scoring screen
+- the prompt gets shared with the image on 'share', -from Farsketched
+- [x] the client stays on the game over screen even after the host disconnects
+- the images show after credits
+- a play again button that takes us back to the lobby
+- there was an AI player in the mix (from clifford)
+- there wasn't a timer on the game over screen
+- there was a _-^ button on the game over screen that pops up the score
+- there was a round score screen that showed who got what this round
+- there was more time on the scoring screen
+- that the real prompt was better highlighted.
+- we didn't have 'future master piece here'
+- [x] we didn't have 'gallery of all images'
+- [x]we had "around the prompt" on game over
+- there were 3 screens on the scoring stage
+  - reveal votes
+                  [image]
+      [Avatar][prompt][voters]
+       [Name]
+  - image with "prompt" and author (4 seconds){tada!}
+                [Image]
+          [Avatar]["prompt"][guessers]
+          [-author]
+  - leaderboard
+- the toast message disappeared after clicking copy url -> maybe just change the text in the button
+- players could ready up
+  - host could start
+- the host could x people from the lobby
+- prompts were not all caps in the gussing stage OR WERE i vote as was written so shall we show
+- we made a componant that was avatar+name
+- we made a componant that was prompt + author
+- Hint: you want to see guesses next to your [prompt:name]
+- Game flow {prompt}=>[image]=>{fooling prompt}=>(guessing)=><scoring>